 What Is Bee Pollen?

 Bee pollen contains vitamins, minerals, carbohydrates, lipids, and protein.
-It comes from the pollen that collects on the bodies of bees.
+It comes from the pollen that collects on the bodies of bees as they fly from one flower to another.
 Bee pollen may also include bee saliva.

 It's important to avoid confusing bee pollen with natural honey, honeycomb, bee venom, or royal jelly.
 These products do not contain bee pollen although there are combination products that contain one or more of these substances.

 How Is Bee Pollen Used?